The 200 Greatest Songs By 21st Century Women+ (80-61)

 Regina Spektor, "Us" (2003)

 Meeting Regina Spektor through her breakthrough album Soviet Kitsch in 2004 was akin to ripping down a long cobblestone street on a bicycle — relishing in the joy of possibility, feeling the texture of history below and becoming so enchanted you forget there is anything pleasurable at all about a smoother road more traveled.
 Before her family fled to the U.S. as refugees from Moscow when Spektor was 9, she studied Chopin and Rachmaninoff and was certain she would become a composer.
-On "Us," Spektor's small Soviet self meets her Greenwich Village grownup at the corner of classical and whimsical, where the word "contagious" has seven syllables, and a piano's 88 keys are stand-ins for infinite expressions of personality. —Talia Schlanger (WXPN)
+On "Us," Spektor's small Soviet self meets her Greenwich Village grownup at the corner of classical and whimsical, where the word "contagious" has seven syllables, and a piano's 88 keys are stand-ins for infinite expressions of personality. —Talia Schlanger (World Cafe)

 71.